What is khat?

 The slow process of chewing khat in the plant form means that the effects come on gently compared to taking something like amphetamine powder, making this a much less risky drug for healthy people.
 It increases heart-rate, blood-pressure and may make people feel hot, so if the effects are uncomfortable it is best to stop use.

-Using khat on a daily or near daily basis can be harmful and even has been associated with deaths (see below).
+Using khat on a daily or near daily basis can be harmful and has even been associated with deaths (see below).

 In countries where khat possession is illegal, users risk persecution, arrest and a criminal record.
 There have also been cases of people being duped into carrying khat into a country where it is not permitted, resulting in them being convicted of serious drug-smuggling crime they were not aware of committing.